h3abionet/h3agwas/README.md

 *  `file_rs_buildrelat` : file with rs list (one by lines) to build genetics models (relatdness), for gemma `-snps` for boltlmm `--modelSnps`
 * `genetic_map_file` : genetic map used in boltlmm

-By default a chi2 test for association is done.
-But you can do multiple different tests in one run by settintg the appropriate parameter to 1.
-Note at least one must be set to 1
+You must specify what type of association test you wan -00  you can do multiple different tests in one run by settintg the appropriate parameter to 1.
+Note at least one must be set to 1.

  * `assoc` : should a chi2 test be used (0 or 1)
  * `fisher`: Fisher exact test